The Power Of Questions

 than those that presuppose a critical answer.
 Often the brain recognizes that many of these questions are

 rhetorical, in other words they don't actually require an answer, but the impact is still positive.
 The questions

 imply that you are talented or you are lucky, thereby reinforcing the notion.
 In this sense they

 Asking, "Why do I always fail?" will inevitably lead to answers like "Because you're a loser!"

 "How can I succeed in this venture?" will lead to creative and useful answers.

 Why questions are often circular in nature and are not utilized in this particular process.
-Replace them with questions like
+Replace them with

 - How can I do this?

 - What do I need to do next?